allister/google-data-analytics-certificate/README.md

 # google-data-analytics-certificate
-Google Data Analytics Certificate Notes / Journal
+Journal for the Google Data Analytics Certificate

 Just some notes and structure to help me stay organized while earning the certificate.